-‘Dance Moms’ Abby Lee Miller Terrified Of Prison – Fears Assault Behind Bars
+‘Dance Moms’ Abby Lee Miller Terrified Of Prison — Fears Assault Behind Bars

 Abby Lee Miller also wrote, “I don’t have a problem working with any kid, I love children and have dedicated my life to making other people’s children successful.
 I just have a problem with being manipulated, disrespected and used day in and day out by men who never took a dance lesson in their lives and treat women like dirt.”

 Mini mom Sari also told Radar Online she agrees with Abby’s issues during Dance Moms.
-Sari said, “She [Abby] was fined for not doing what they [show producers] wanted her to do” saying Abby Lee had to pay “thousands of dollars” when she refused to follow the storylines laid out by producers on the show that presented itself as reality TV.
+Sari said, “She [Abby] was fined for not doing what they [show producers] wanted her to do,” saying Abby Lee had to pay “thousands of dollars” when she refused to follow the storylines laid out by producers on the show that presented itself as reality TV.

 If Abby Lee Miller does find herself behind bars, perhaps she can reinvent herself and come back stronger.
 Look at what Martha Stewart accomplished after her five-month sentence for lying about stock trading.
 For fans that can’t do without the show, Cheryl Burke has been cast as the fiery dance diva’s replacement, but for many Dance Moms viewers, it won’t be the same without Abby Lee Miller.